stanch/reftree/src/main/tut/README.md

   <img src="examples/list-append.gif" width="52%" />
 </p>

+If you prefer to navigate between the animation frames interactively, take a look at `renderSequence`, which will render each frame into its own file.

 ### Usage

 This project is intended for educational purposes and therefore is licensed under GPL 3.0.